Dominion Energy (NYSE:D) Issues Q3 2022 Earnings Guidance

-Dominion Energy (NYSE:D – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+Dominion Energy (NYSE:D – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.98-$1.13 for the period, compared to the consensus EPS estimate of $1.21.
 The company issued revenue guidance of -.
 Dominion Energy also updated its FY 2022 guidance to $3.95-$4.25 EPS.

 Dominion Energy Announces Dividend